-Your new job could be completely independent from your old job.
+- Where do you start?Your new job could be completely independent from your old job.
 This has both pros and cons.
 But ultimately, this is one of the key factors that it covered by typical career guidance.
 That’s simply because if you had to start off as a trainee and go in that same old route, it could consume a lot of time.
 But with good professional assistance, you will be able to choose the best place that works for you, without having to worry about being at the bottom.

 - The location of the jobWhy is it so important?
 It’s like being born in a Middle Eastern country and wanting to do ice hockey; you’re going to have to leave everything behind.
 It might not be the same case here but you should go for a better option where the location is not too far.
 Either far at first, but with a fair possibility to change places as you go.

 - The backup planThings don’t always work out as we expect them to.
 After all, Warren Buffet called fool the man who uses both the feet to check the depth of the waters.
 This is another reason why, having professional assistance is ideal.
 While you don’t have a through idea about things such as from possible challenges to the most fitting option for you.

 Most of these factors are visible to the common sense but professionalism isn’t always based on instincts; it’s more or less business.
 Given that there are people who help people to change their careers, made it a living and are extremely successful, you should be wise enough to make them your first stop, never the last resort.